 Your business may allow refunds.
 To read about how to create a refund policy, check out the guide here.

 Life is unpredictable, but cancellations don’t have to be.
 Maybe your customer changed their mind in the middle of receiving your service, or decided they no longer need it.
 This is where cancellation policies come in handy.
-Having one up front will help you navigate these circumstances later on.
+Having one upfront will help you navigate these circumstances later on.

 If you ship products, define where you ship, who you ship to, and what they can expect from shipping.
 To read about how to create a shipping policy, check out the guide here.

 This pre-written policy in the provided template ensures that your business is protected in extreme weather conditions or unforeseen circumstances.
-It will help prevent clients from holding things which are outside of your control against you if you cannot provide your services or products.
+It will help prevent clients from holding things that are outside of your control against you if you cannot provide your services or products.

 For example, if you are a wedding planner, and it rains on your client's wedding day, the force majeure clause helps ensure that you are not held liable for this.